Father says daughter has declined in past two days, but the ruling has them all excited

 Sarah, 10, has cystic fibrosis and may have just weeks to live

 The father of a 10-year-old Pennsylvania girl who desperately needs new lungs told CNN on Wednesday night that the family was “very excited” after a judge’s ruling that could help his daughter get a transplant.

-Sarah Murnaghan's father, Fran, said on CNN's "Anderson Cooper 360˚" that his daughter, who has cystic fibrosis, has declined slightly in the ast two days.
+Murnaghan’s father, Fran, told CNN’s “Anderson Cooper 360˚” on Wednesday that his daughter, who has cystic fibrosis, has declined slightly in the past two days.

 “But we’re very excited with the news today, that she will have the opportunity to be equally judged and have the opportunity to receive lungs,” he said.

 On Wednesday, the family asked a federal judge to issue a restraining order to block U.S. Health and Human Services Secretary Kathleen Sebelius from having the agency that oversees transplants apply a policy that keeps children younger than 12 from being prioritized for available adult lung transplants.